Your Vision Correction Questions Answered

 If you have a residual refractive error and choose not to have an enhancement procedure, you may elect to wear contact lenses in four weeks.
 If you were a good contact lens wearer before LASIK, it is unlikely you will have problems afterward.

 The more nearsighted a patient is, the more tissue must be removed from the cornea in order to achieve the desired correction.
 Because we specialize in all-laser bladeless LASIK, we are able to perform the procedure with a minimal amount of tissue removal, typically much less than surgery performed with a blade.
 So there are patients who were previously not good candidates who can now safely have LASIK performed.
 However, some patients still do not have enough corneal tissue for LASIK, so other procedures, such as an ICL, may be a better choice.
-Lance Kugler, MD, performs the full array of available refractive procedures and can customize a treatment plan for each patient’s individual needs.
+Lance Kugler, MD performs the full array of available refractive procedures and can customize a treatment plan for each patient’s individual needs.

 One of the common myths about LASIK surgery is that it causes people to need reading glasses.
 As people reach their early to mid-40s, regardless of whether they have LASIK, they develop difficulty focusing up close.
 So if a patient has LASIK when they are 25 years old, then they will still need reading glasses in their 40s just like everyone else.
 This does not mean that the LASIK stops working when they reach their 40s, as their distance vision is still excellent in their 40s.

 One of the most common myths about LASIK surgery is that it cannot be performed on patients with astigmatism.
 Although this was somewhat true when LASIK was first introduced, modern laser systems can now correct astigmatism.
-Dr. Kugler takes astigmatism treatment a step further.
+Dr. Kugler takes astigmatism treatments a step further.
 At Kugler Vision, we perform advanced astigmatism analysis using vector planning – the most sophisticated astigmatism analysis technologically available.
 Taking this extra step increases the success of astigmatism treatment and enhances the patient’s quality of vision.

 For patients who already experience difficulty with near vision in their distance correction, it is possible to treat one eye for near vision and the other for distance vision.
 This decreases the necessity for both near and distance glasses.
 Although this may sound confusing, the fact is that monovision rarely causes problems and most patients do very well with it.
 For patients over 40 who wish to avoid glasses altogether, this is an excellent option.
 At the time of your LASIK evaluation, your surgeon may simulate monovision for you so that you can see for yourself whether it is something that meets your needs.